SystemsGenetics/GEMmaker/docs/prepare_reference.rst

 GEMmaker supports use of `Hisat2 <https://ccb.jhu.edu/software/hisat2/index.shtml>`_, `Kallisto <https://pachterlab.github.io/kallisto/>`_ and `Salmon <https://combine-lab.github.io/salmon/>`_, and allows you to select one of these tools to use for quantification of gene expression.
 Each tool requires that transcript sequences of the genome are indexed prior to usage.

 First, you must obtain the appropriate genome reference files and have them available on your local machine for indexing.
 By default, GEMmaker expects to find all genome reference files in the ``input/references`` directory of GEMmaker.
-Once you have obtained the files and placed them in the ``input/references`` directory, then, you can index the genome by following the instructions in the sections below.
-You only need to index the files for the tool you would like GEMmaker to use.
-For these instructions you must have the tool downloaded and installed on your local machine, or you must have Docker or Singularity.
+Once you have obtained the files and placed them in the ``input/references`` directory, you can index the genome by following the instructions in the sections below. **You only need to index the files for the tool you would like GEMmaker to use.**

 .. note::